 Laparoscopic surgery is used to treat several gynaecological conditions including:

 Myomectomy is a surgical procedure that involves the removal of the symptom-causing fibroids that appear in the uterus.
-Your gynaecologist may recommend myomectomy if these fibroids cause:
+Your gynaecologist in Delhi may recommend myomectomy if these fibroids cause:

 Heavy menstrual bleeding

 Chronic pelvic pain

 Pregnancy complications including repeated pregnancy loss, premature labour, foetal growth complications, etc.

 A myomectomy can be done using one of two surgical approaches:

 Laparoscopic Myomectomy: This procedure involves smaller incisions around your belly button.
 Various instruments including a laparoscope are inserted through these incisions to remove the uterine fibroids.